MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/show-encoding-policy.md

 ## Permissions

-To see the encoding policy on a database, you must have at least Database User, Database Viewer, or Database Monitor permissions.
+You must have at least Database User, Database Viewer, or Database Monitor permissions to run these commands.

-To see the encoding policy on a table, you must have at least Table Admin permissions.

 For more information, see [role-based access control](access-control/role-based-access-control.md).

 ## Syntax